DevCTx/Model_View_Architectures/3_Model_View/Model_View.md

 ```

 Initially, this function was named '***notify_on_file_modified***'.
 But because the ***Task_CRUD_Model*** registers
-itself as an **observer**, and it must define a ***notify*** method to handle modifications within the application,
+itself as an **observer**, and must define a ***notify*** method, it has been judicious to merge the two functions
-it has been judicious to merge the two functions into one, which is now simply named '***notify***'.
+into one the named '***notify***' method.

-A switching mechanism has also been introduced to prevent multiple consecutive refresh requests, which can occur during
+A switching mechanism is also introduced to prevent multiple consecutive refresh requests, which can occur during
-various creations, especially when filling the list for demonstration purposes.
+successive creations.

 In ***Task Manager 1*** :
 ```python